 Difference Between LED Display, Panel, and Monitor

-An LED display is just the same as LED Panel, it is flat panel display that uses light emitting diodes as pixels.
-In other words, light emitting diodes are individually placed in an array.
+An LED display is just the same as LED Panel, it is a flat panel display that uses light-emitting diodes as pixels.
+In other words, light-emitting diodes are individually placed in an array.
 Since they are very bright, LED displays are often used outdoors as billboards and store signs.
-In last few years they are commonly used in public transport vehicles or as destination signs.
+In the last few years, they are commonly used in public transport vehicles or as destination signs.

-An LED Monitor on the other hand is computer monitor with liquid crystals, just like LCD, but instead of cold cathode fluorescent lamps, LEDs use light emitting diodes as backlight source.
-There are different types of LED displays and I will explain them but let's see first how LED monitors work.
+An LED Monitor, on the other hand, is a computer monitor with liquid crystals, just like an LCD, but instead of cold cathode fluorescent lamps, LEDs use light-emitting diodes as a backlight source.
+There are different types of LED displays and I will explain to them but let's see first how LED monitors work.

 How LED Monitors Work?

 An LED monitor is actually an LCD monitor.
-Only difference is backlight used for illumination.
-While LCD use cold cathode fluorescent lamps (CCFL), LED monitors use light emitting diodes (LED) as source of backlight.
-They are more energy efficient and thinner than monitors with CCFL.
+The only difference is backlight used for illumination.
+While LCD use cold cathode fluorescent lamps (CCFL), LED monitors use light-emitting diodes (LED) as a source of backlight.
+They are more energy-efficient and thinner than monitors with CCFL.
 Although marketing companies made a lot of noise when LEDs were introduced, compared to LCDs they don’t provide much quality improvement.